 - Scan the document into your computer using a scanner or app.
 Save the document as a PDF.

 - Upload your signature to your eSign tool to use in future agreements.

 A digital signature is an electronic version of traditional handwritten signatures that can be used to sign contracts, documents, and other agreements.
 Unlike a handwritten signature, a digital signature is unique to the individual and cannot be replicated.

 Digital signatures use a public key infrastructure (PKI).
 This PKI will generate a pair of public and private keys corresponding to the level of access users have.
-When signing a document, the individual uses their private key to create a digital signature.
+The individual uses their private key to create a digital signature when signing a document.
 This signature can then be verified by anyone who has the individual’s public key.
 As a result, digital signatures provide a convenient and secure way to sign contracts and other agreements.